qoiz12/LambdaComplexSource/README.md

 #### Hey somebody plagirized your code, what can I do to help?
 You can report their repository or if they have Discord, send me the link to it, and I will negotiate with the owner.
 Do not raid any servers, since these could just be kids.

+#### What compiles on Emscripten?
+Currently, tier1, tier2, and tier0 works on Emscripten (They compile), but currently, this is a work-in-progress, meaning that Emscripten isn't **FULLY** completed.

 ## Features

 - **Native Emscripten Support**